 Tip: Segmenting audiences is a terrific way to see higher engagement rates.
 Not only will you build trust with your audience by sending messages pertinent to them, but you’ll have the freedom to customize and craft content to specific groups.

-When the CEO sends a 500-word essay to his or her employees detailing company’s vision, mission, and goals for the next year, people are bound to read and engage with the entire piece.
-When the CEO talks about major concerns employees face such as job security during a recession or bonuses, you can be sure that everyone will read the message, even open it multiple times over.
+When the CEO sends a 500-word essay to his or her employees detailing the company’s vision, mission, and goals for the next year, people are bound to read and engage with the entire piece.
+When the CEO talks about major concerns employees face, such as job security during a recession or bonuses, you can be sure that everyone will read the message and even open it multiple times.

 The first example is a message directly from company leadership.
-People want to know the whole picture and want to understand how decisions were made that affect them directly.
+People want to know the whole picture and want to understand the decisions that affect them directly.

 The second shows a message that doesn’t have high priority status and is packaged as a long-form piece that requires time and effort to read.
 Using graphics or even video would have made the tips about flu season much quicker and easier to understand.

-Tip: Packaging content in the right format is a great tool to enrich a message, as well as optimize its chances for success.
+Tip: Packaging content in the right format is a great tool to enrich a message and optimize its chances for success.

-Tip: By understanding current communication tactics, internal communicators can contact employees on their terms and thereby increase the efficiency of their messaging.
+Tip: By understanding current communication tactics, internal communicators can contact employees on their terms and increase their messaging efficiency.

-“Timing is everything in life and in golf.” ― Arnold Palmer
+“Timing is everything in life and golf.” – Arnold Palmer

 The simple act of being aware of what the timing of communications means is a strategic one.

-Sending out an urgent tax form at 5pm on a Friday afternoon is a bad idea.
+Sending out an urgent tax form at 5 pm on a Friday is a bad idea.
 Just as sending out three different communications within one hour is also a bad idea.

 Sending a message at the right time is integral to the success of a campaign.
-This means the time of the day, the company environment (is it a stressful time at work?) and the consistency of communication.
+This means the time of the day, the company environment (is it a stressful time at work?), and communication consistency.